Orlando Distracted Driving Accident Lawyer: Texting While Driving Crash Claims

 Few People Recognize The Dangers Of Texting & Driving

 Many people are well aware of the dangers of texting while driving.
 But they still think that they can safely drive and text, despite the known risks.
 Also, many are not aware of the dangers of these other distracting activities.
+With smartphones becoming increasingly central to our lives, distracted driving has become an epidemic in Orlando and throughout Florida.
 Plus, with so many people texting and using smartphones in all sorts of new ways, distracted driving has become a very widespread and dangerous problem.
-Texting while driving statistics are very alarming.
+According to the Florida Department of Highway Safety and Motor Vehicles, in 2023 alone, Orange County saw 6,307 distracted driving crashes – that’s about 17 crashes every single day in our community.

 Texting Is Probably The Worst